-TC Land LP, an entity controlled by Earl Brewer and Michael Zakuta, leases nine parcels of land to the Trust at market rates, with a total annual rent of \$1.2 million.
+TC Land LP, an entity controlled by Earl Brewer and Michael Zakuta, leases nine parcels of land to the Trust at market rates.
 The land leases expire at various times from October 2043 to November 2047, subject to options to renew.
 All of these land leases have options to purchase, of which one is at a fixed price and the others are at fair market value.
 The business purpose of the leases was to enhance levered equity returns on the affected assets.
+Land leases reduce Plaza's equity requirement in the subject projects, spread risk and enhance project feasibility and overall unitholder returns.